SenCoder/Nginx-notes/Note for nginx.md

 }
 ```

-The example location block tells NGINX that files in the videos directory are of MP4 format type and can be streamed with progres‐ sive download support.
+The example location block tells NGINX that files in the videos directory are of MP4 format type and can be streamed with progressive download support.
 The second location block instructs NGINX that any files ending in . v are of Flash Video format and can be streamed with HTTP pseudostreaming support.

 Streaming video or audio files in NGINX is as simple as a single directive.
 Progressive download enables the client to initiate play‐ back of the media before the file has finished downloading.